 As with most of these funeral purchases, you’ll typically find the cheapest price by calling around.
 Do an online search for “monuments in [your city, state]” and you will often find multiple results.

 However, if you are making your arrangements ahead of time, we fully recommend calling around and price checking each item on this list, or even shopping online.

 Flowers and Other Decorations

 Funeral homes will often have established relationships with one or more local florists.
 They will probably take a cut, but it can be worth it just to have one less thing to worry about.

-But you do not have to purchase the flowers or any other decor items from the funeral home.
+But you do not have to purchase the flowers or any other décor items from the funeral home.
 You are free to arrange or provide your own.
-This can be flowers grown in a friend’s garden, purchases from an online vendor, or through your favorite local florist.
+People often use flowers grown in a friend’s garden, purchase from an online vendor, or go in person to their favorite local florist.

 There are plenty of venue options for memorial service, reception, viewing, wake, and any other gathering.
 A popular first choice for many is their own home, or that of a family member or friend.

 Many churches will rent their facilities, and if you are a member sometimes there will be no cost at all.
 Community centers, banquet halls, hotels, theaters, public and private schools, parks, and event centers are all options to consider.

-Here is a breakdown of the events for which you need space along with ideas for potential spaces to use.
+Here are all the funeral events for which you need space along with ideas for potential spaces to use.